CLARIAH/datasets-vlo/README.md

 ### JMX

-JMX reporting of the Solr server can be enabled by including the `jmx.yml` overlay and setting the following environment variables:
+JMX reporting of the Solr server to a Statsd server can be enabled by including the `jmxtrans.yml` overlay and setting the following environment variables:

 * `JMXTRANS_HOST_ALIAS`
 * `JMXTRANS_STATSD_HOST`